-Undistributed earnings of a foreign subsidiary of the Company available for distribution to the Company of approximately \$337,024 and \$88,419 as at December 31, 2017 and 2016, respectively, are considered to be indefinitely reinvested.
+Undistributed earnings of a foreign subsidiary of the Company available for distribution to the Company of approximately \$88,419 as at December 31, 2016 are considered to be indefinitely reinvested.
 Accordingly, no provision has been made for the dividend withholding taxes that would be payable upon the distribution of those amounts to the Company.
-If those earnings were to be distributed or they were determined to be no longer permanently reinvested, the Company would have to record a deferred income tax liability in respect of those undistributed earnings of approximately \$40,443 and \$10,610 as at December 31, 2017 and 2016, respectively.
+If those earnings were to be distributed or they were determined to be no longer permanently reinvested, the Company would have to record a deferred income tax liability in respect of those undistributed earnings of approximately \$10,610 as at December 31, 2016.
+As at December 31, 2015, there was no undistributed earnings of a foreign subsidiary of the Company available for distribution to the Company.

 An evaluation of the tax positions for recognition was conducted by the Group by determining if the weight of available evidence indicates it is more likely than not that the positions will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 Uncertain tax benefits associated with the tax positions were measured based solely on the technical merits of being sustained on examinations.
-The Group concluded that there was no significant uncertain tax positions requiring recognition in the consolidated financial statements for the years ended December 31, 2017, 2016 and 2015 and there are no material unrecognized tax benefits which would favorably affect the effective income tax rates in future periods.
-As of December 31, 2017 and 2016, there were no interest and penalties related to uncertain tax positions recognized in the consolidated financial statements.
-The Group does not anticipate any significant increases or decreases to its liability for unrecognized tax benefits within the next twelve months.
+The Group concluded that there was no significant uncertain tax position requiring recognition in the consolidated financial statements for the years ended December 31, 2016, 2015 and 2014 and there is no material unrecognized tax benefit which would favorably affect the effective income tax rate in future periods.
+As of December 31, 2016 and 2015, there were no interest and penalties related to uncertain tax positions recognized in the consolidated financial statements.
+The Group does not anticipate any significant increases or decreases to its liability for unrecognized tax benefit within the next twelve months.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (In thousands of U.S. dollars, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (In thousands of U.S. dollars, except share and per share data)